Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Anticyclotomic Euler systems

 \subsection{Applying the general machinery}

-We give some direct arithmetic applications that follow by applying to our construction the general Euler system machinery of Jetchev--Nekov\'a{\v r}--Skinner \cite{JNS}.
-Later in the paper, by exploiting the relation between our Euler system classes and special values of complex and $p$-adic $L$-functions, we shall deduce from these results applications to the Bloch--Kato conjecture and the anticyclotomic Iwasawa main conjecture.
+In this section we give some direct arithmetic applications that follow by applying to the classes of Theorem~\ref{maintheorem2} the general Euler system machinery of Jetchev--Nekov\'a{\v r}--Skinner \cite{JNS}.
+Later in the paper, by exploiting the relation between the bottom class of our Euler systems and special values of complex and $p$-adic $L$-functions, we shall deduce from these results applications to the Bloch--Kato conjecture and the anticyclotomic Iwasawa main conjecture.